Myoldmopar/cv/coding.md

 # Coding Experience

 I've been coding since 1990.
-I have always loved it, and it became a thrill to see how I could put code to use for my day to day life while in college.
+I have always loved it, and it became a thrill to see how I could put code to use for my day-to-day life while in college.

 ## Early Years